jschneider98/uiwatcher-docs/README.md

 $ui.initWatcher(params);
 ```

-There a few optional parameters that can be passed to the init method.
+There are a few optional parameters that can be passed to the init method.

 * **context (obj):** Default: `{}`.
 Set analytic context.
 Useful if you don't want to call `$ui.watcher.addContext(key, value)` multiple times.
 * **enabled (bool):** Default: `true`.
 Enable/Disable all data tracking.
 Useful if you want to conditionally enable/disable the tool.
 For instance, you may want it disabled in development environments and enabled in production.